 There was a footnote about using acid-free paper “subject to availability,” which wasn’t a dodge.
 At the time, acid-free papers were not widely available.
 They are now widespread.
 The notepad on your desk is almost certainly acid-free, and likely so are the post-its beside it.
 The paper in your printer is acid-free.
 The hand towels in the bathrooms here at ReCAP are acid-free, and not just because we’re that focused on preservation (though, let’s face it, we are), but because after 25 years, the paper industry has retooled.
 Things really changed.

-Like many of these stories, there’s a woman whose name you’ve never heard who deserves credit, and there are institutions who put their weight behind her.
-I think it takes both, every time, to make a difference.
-A spark and a hearth, a bright idea and a place for it to grow… and also keep it from taking down the whole house, a realistic concern in case, because Ellen McCrady was a dynamo.
+Like many of these stories, there’s a person whose name you’ve never heard who deserves credit, and there are institutions who put their weight behind her.
+I think it takes both, every time, to make progress.
+A motivated person and network of support, spark and a hearth, a bright idea and a place for it to grow… and also keep that spark from burning down the house, a realistic concern in this case, because Ellen McCrady was on fire.

 The headline institution here is the New York Public Library, but neither Ellen nor the Library stood alone.
 Ellen was part of the first wave of preservation activists in American libraries, and New York Public Library was buttressed by several of our nation’s great libraries, but I think it’s fair to say that in 1989, if you knew Ellen and knew NYPL, you were within one or two degrees of every place and person who shaped preservation in the end of the 20th century.

 That also meant that you were in the circle that invented library preservation, period.
-I don’t mean to say that Blades* had no good advice to offer, or that William Barrow and Peter Waters should be overlooked, but the 1980s were the decade it came together for preservation and conservation in libraries as an institutional obligation, a focus of research, and a viable career direction.
+I don’t mean to say that Blades* had no good advice to offer, or that we should overlook William Barrow and Peter Waters, but the 1980s were the decade it came together for preservation and conservation in libraries as an institutional obligation, a focus of research, and a viable career direction.

-That is not too long ago chronologically, less than forty years, but it is a very long time ago in the history of information.
-The rate of growth between 1980 and today, measured in terms of information published, in any sector, is centuries.
+That is not long ago chronologically, less than forty years, but it is a very long time ago in the history of information.
+The rate of growth and change between 1980 and today — measured in terms of information published and the methods of publication, in any sector — may well rival the entirety of the history of information prior.

 I reflect on this a lot as a preservation librarian.
-This is a young discipline, and it’s a young discipline that is learning the optimal approaches to its work, as it does its work, within a changing context.
+This is a young discipline, and it’s a young discipline that is learning the optimal approaches to its work as it does its work, and does that work within a changing context.

 So today, re-read some back issues of the Abbey Newsletter, or Alkaline Paper Advocate.
 Tomorrow, make like Ellen McCrady, get your shoulder into history, and make it a little more likely that what we know today, we’ll remember tomorrow.